armory/minnaker/readme.md

 ## Details

-By default, this will install Spinnaker and configure it to listen on port 80 and 8084 (for the UI and API).
+By default, this will install Spinnaker and configure it to listen on port 80, using paths `/` and `/api/v1`(for the UI and API).

-If you have the ability to set up DNS pointing to your instance, you can switch to two DNS names (such as http://spinnaker.domain.com and http://gate.domain.com) using the instructions in [Switch to DNS](switch_to_dns).
+You can switch to the new path mechanism using [Switch to Paths](switch_to_paths).

 Notes: